deansher/Cy/README.md

 human programmer to use in a particular context, then we also get better and better at knowing the densest regions of useful algorithmic behavior for automatic exploration.
 Anyway, it is a fine line between the valuable emergent complexity of a large number of smoothly collaborating human programmers and the added benefit of automatic algorithm discovery in some areas.
-Staque starts with the former and aspires to the latter.
+Cy starts with the former and aspires to the latter.

 Object Model
 ------------
-Unlike Haskell, Staque does have a notion of objects, which borrows lightly from the OO world.
+Unlike Haskell, Cy does have a notion of objects, which borrows lightly from the OO world.
-However, Staque's notion of an object is extremely simple.
+However, Cy's notion of an object is extremely simple.
 It is mostly light syntactic sugar over a Haskell-like functional model.

 There is no subclassing or inheritance.
 This is to avoid the complexity of covariance, type